 Maggie, adopter with two teenage boys

-7. Get some exercise – we can often forget about exercise during a busy Christmas, but it not only helps children relax and decompress after the excitement of Christmas, but it also gives you some time to switch off for a bit too.
+We can often forget about exercise during a busy Christmas, but it not only helps children relax and decompress after the excitement of Christmas, but it also gives you some time to switch off for a bit too.

 Cortisol burning exercise – walks / bike ride / trampoline park/ skate park twice a day.
 Otherwise, we have huge wobbles.